rrainix/Bolt/README.md

 # Bolt⚡
-Bolt is a 2D gameengine library without an editor.
+Bolt is a 2D code only library.

 ## 📸 Screenshots
 <p align="center">